-There are several references to God (the one we adore, as opposed to idols, or even gods in general) in the Old Testament (OT) and the New Testament (NT) of the Bible; these references help us to appreciate the nature / attributes of God, in the full / proper context.
+There are several references to God (the creator of the universe, as opposed to idols, or even gods in general) in the Old Testament (OT) and the New Testament (NT) of the Bible; these references help us to appreciate the nature / attributes of God, in the proper biblical context.

 The first distinguishing encounter of God is Genesis 1:1 (and the creation account in general) and the English expression used for the original Hebrew term translated as ‘God’ is ‘elohiym (el-o-heem’).
 Elohiym is a plural noun; meaning a number of deities together.
 It is the plural of ‘elowahh (el-o’-ah) which refers to a single deity.
 And the use of this singular noun ‘elowahh occurs just a few times in the Old Testament.
 So in a lot of cases in the OT, God refers to a ‘Team.’
 This is much evidenced in Genesis 1:26; “And God (‘elohiym) said, let us make man in our image, after our likeness:..”
 Also Genesis 3:22 says: “Then the Lord (Yhovah) God (‘elohiym) said, “Behold, the man has become like one of us, to know good and evil…”